xbmc/repo-scripts/script.colorbox/Readme.md

   pixelate: will bulk up pixels to size requested and add black border round each pixel block

-  blur: will return a guassian blurred image dependant on radius supplied, larger radius means larger blur
+  blur: will return a guassian blurred image dependant on radius supplied, larger radius means larger blur + color match

+  bluronly: will return a guassian blurred image dependant on radius supplied, larger radius means larger blur - no color match

   randomcolor: will return a random color

 - Notes:

   On first use it will check and make addon cache dir.
 First run of an image will be slow as it is processing image, then all other calls will use a cached image for extra speed.
+For this to happen please add this to top of Startup.xml

+	<onload condition="System.HasAddon(script.colorbox)">RunScript(script.colorbox,info=firstrun)</onload>

 - Usage: